bredamatt/cardano-notes/revealjs/midterm/governance.md

 - Non-interactive zero knowledge proofs (NIZK)

 The last two are combined to verify that community members are acting honestly.

 ---

+---
+### Treasury funding mechanism
+- The treasury is used as a decentralized trust, and is funded in three different ways:
+    - By taxing block authors' rewards (decentralized)
+    - By transferring a fixed portion of the block rewards to the treasury accounts (decentralized)
+    - Through donations (external, ie. not part of the protocol)

+---

+- No mention of how the funds in the treasury from a market-risk perspective
+- Volatility of the underlying asset (ADA) could be detrimental to fund-raising for various proposals

+---